National Bio and Agro-Defense Facility

 The National Bio and Agro-Defense Facility (NBAF) is a biosafety level 4 research laboratory in Manhattan, Kansas, operated by the United States Department of Agriculture.
-Slated to open in Summer 2022, the facility is designed to combat biological threats involving human, zoonotic, and foreign animal diseases.
-The NBAF will be replacing the aging Plum Island Animal Disease Center (PIADC) on Plum Island, New York.
-The primary research tenants of the facility will be the Agriculture Research Service (USDA-ARS) and Animal Plant Health Inspection Service, Veterinary Services (USDA-APHIS-VS).
+The facility opened in June 2023.
+The facility is designed to combat biological threats involving human, zoonotic, and foreign animal diseases.
+The NBAF replaced the aging Plum Island Animal Disease Center (PIADC) on Plum Island, New York.
+The primary research tenants of the facility are the Agriculture Research Service (USDA-ARS) and Animal Plant Health Inspection Service, Veterinary Services (USDA-APHIS-VS).
 Construction on the 574000 sqft facility officially began in May 2015, and was scheduled to be completed by May 2021.
-The ongoing COVID-19 pandemic, however, has delayed scheduled commissioning to October 2021, followed by further delays to Spring, and, subsequently, Summer 2022.
+The ongoing COVID-19 pandemic, however, has delayed scheduled commissioning to October 2021, followed by further delays to Spring, and finally summer 2023.
 Operations will be fully transferred from the Plum Island facility by 2023.
-When fully operational, the facility will employ between 250 and 350 people.
+The facility employs between 250 and 350 people.
 The facility is a constituent member of the Biosafety Level 4 Zoonotic Laboratory Network, and is currently led by Alfonso Clavijo.